natalieagus/50033/docs/03-toddlers/management.md

 ```

 We can read the context's value using `ReadValue<T>`, where `T` depends on the action **type** and control type.
-For instance, `move` has an action type of Vanue with control type of Axis.
+For instance, `move` has an action type of Value with control type of Axis.
 Thus, we can read its value with `float`.
 [You can read more about Control Types here](https://docs.unity3d.com/Packages/com.unity.inputsystem@1.6/manual/Controls.html#control-types).

 <br/>